markgw/uh-nlp2021/docs/week6/index.md

     As nltk.tokenize.treebank.TreebankWordTokenizer.tokenize() assumes input
     is a sentence, uses nltk.sent_tokenize() to split input into sentences.

-    Capitalization is ignored, meaning a sentence-first INDEF_ART can be realized fully lowercase.
+    Capitalization is handled gracefully: sentence-first articles are correctly capitalized.
     """
     raise NotImplementedError()
 ```